Irish American Reel – Fiddle Tune a Day – Day 76

 Irish American Reel has some nice twists and turns in it to keep it interesting.
 I hope you enjoy hearing it as much as I enjoyed working it up.

-Irish-American Reek According to Fiddler’s Companion
+Irish-American Reel According to Fiddler’s Companion

 IRISH-AMERICAN REEL.
 AKA and see “Great North Reel,“ “The Narrowback.”
 American, Reel.
 USA, New England.
 F Major.
 Standard tuning.
 AABB.
 New York musician, researcher and writer Don Meade identifies this as a version of “Lee’s Double Clog,” (AKA “The Narrowback”) also printed by Ryan (pg.
 160), and says it was a favorite tune of New York fiddlers Larry Redican and the late Andy McGann (d.
 2004).